-The term "flap" means that a surgeon takes healthy tissue from another area of a woman's body for use in reconstruction.
-The deep inferior epigastric artery is the blood vessel that goes through the abdomen and provides the blood supply to the tissue of the lower abdomen.
+The deep inferior epigastric artery is the blood vessel that runs through the abdomen and provides blood to the tissue of the lower abdomen.

-The DIEP flap reconstruction process requires specialized training in a field of medicine known as microsurgery.
+The DIEP flap reconstruction process requires specialized training in a field of medicine called microsurgery.

 Microsurgery involves the use of small, specialized instruments to operate on delicate areas of tissue, such as nerves and blood vessels.

-It is called microsurgery because the blood vessels are usually less than 3 millimeters in size, and either a microscope or special operating eyeglasses called loupes are required to perform the surgery.
+It is called microsurgery because the blood vessels are usually under 3 millimeters in size.
+A surgeon will require either a microscope or special operating eyeglasses called loupes to perform the surgery.

-A microsurgery procedure takes anywhere from 4-8 hours for one flap and up to 24 hours for a bilateral flap reconstruction.
+A microsurgery procedure can take anywhere from 4 to 8 hours for a single flap and up to 24 hours for a flap reconstruction on both breasts.

-When doctors are performing a one-side reconstruction, they will use the skin from one side of the abdomen.
-If both breasts are being reconstructed, they will use tissue from both sides.
+When surgeons perform reconstruction on one breast, they will use the skin from one side of the abdomen.
+If the surgery affects both breasts, the procedure will involve tissue from both sides of the abdomen.

-Once this tissue is removed, a doctor will remove the lower abdominal tissue with the artery and vein, and then close the remaining abdominal skin, usually more tightly than before.
-They will then use the removed tissue to create a new breast.
+After the removal of the tissue from this area, the surgeon will excise the lower abdominal tissue with the artery and vein.
+After this, they close the remaining abdominal skin, usually more tightly than before.

-Often, a small part of a rib near the middle of the chest is removed so that the surgeon can connect the abdominal tissue to an artery and a vein in the chest.
-On other occasions, the transplanted tissue is connected to blood vessels in the armpit.
+The surgeon will often remove a small part of a rib near the middle of the chest.
+They do this so that they can attach the abdominal tissue to an artery and a vein in the chest.
+On other occasions, the surgeon may connect the transplanted tissue to blood vessels in the armpit.

 Usually, the surgeon will not reconstruct the nipple or areola portion of the breast at the time of the DIEP flap surgery.
-They may have to revise the breast surgery to continue re-shaping the breast.
-Only when the breast tissue has fully healed will the surgeon perform the areola reconstruction.
+They tend to only perform the areola reconstruction once the tissue has fully healed.

-The DIEP flap is a newer, more complex version of a TRAM flap or Transverse Rectus Abdominus Myocutaneous flap.
+The DIEP flap surgery is a newer and more complex version of a transverse rectus abdominus myocutaneous (TRAM) flap.

-In the TRAM flap procedure, the skin and fat of the lower abdomen were removed, as well as one or both of the rectus or "sit-up" muscles.
+In the TRAM flap procedure, a surgeon will remove the skin and fat of the lower abdomen and from one or both of the rectus muscles, which support sitting upright.

-Whether a person undergoes a free TRAM or DIEP flap, the incisions appear the same.
-The results are often compared to those of a tummy tuck.
+Whether a person has TRAM or DIEP flap surgery, the incisions have a similar appearance and may resemble those of a tummy tuck.

 How soon can you walk?

-Women are usually encouraged to do some gentle physical activity, such as walking, on the second day after their surgery.
+A doctor will usually encourage a person to engage in gentle physical activity, such as walking, on the second day following surgery.

-A woman will have three to four surgical drains in place when she is discharged from hospital.
-The drains can help prevent the tissue from becoming swollen and will usually stay in place 1 to 2 weeks.
+A person will have three to four surgical drains in place after their discharge from the hospital.
+The drains can help prevent the tissue from becoming swollen and will usually stay in the body for 1–2 weeks.

-A doctor will show a woman how to empty the drains, or a home health nurse will visit to empty them for her.
+A healthcare provider will usually show a person how to empty these drains.
+Alternatively, a home health nurse will visit to empty them.

-Most women can resume regular activities about 4 to 6 weeks after surgery.
+Most people can resume their regular activities about 6–8 weeks after surgery.

-The most significant part of the recovery is the soreness associated with the abdominal incisions, as most activities use the core muscles of the body in this area for movement.
+Often, the most challenging part of the recovery process is the soreness from the abdominal incisions.
+This is because most activities involving movement use the core muscles in this area.